Compressed Empirical Measures (in finite dimensions): Approximating convex sets and locating and

-\end{proof} The convergence of the empirical mean embedding and empirical convex set are both unproblematic in the large sample case.
+The convergence of the empirical mean embedding and empirical convex set are both unproblematic in the large sample case in both theorems.
 The bottleneck of the approach is rather the size of the convex set $C$ itself.